eliasdorneles/profinspect/README.md

 ## Supported Profile Formats

-prof, pstats, callgrind, perf, collapse, axe, dtrace, hprof, json, sleepy, sysprof, xperf
+All formats supported by gprof2dot: prof, pstats, callgrind, perf, collapse, axe, dtrace, hprof, json, sleepy, sysprof, xperf

-The format is auto-detected from the file extension when possible (e.g. `.pstats`, `.prof`, `callgrind.out.*`).
-If it cannot be inferred, the configured default is used.
-You can always override the format manually in the dropdown.
+The format is auto-detected from the file extension when possible (e.g. `.pstats`, `.prof`, `callgrind.out.*`), otherwise, you can override the format manually in the dropdown.

 These correspond to the formats supported by gprof2dot.
 Common examples: